Go4R6 (PC) North America Cup #8

 - if more than 2 rounds of the file are missing the file counts as incomplete.

-Incomplete or defective MOSS files will be treated as missing MOSS files.
+Incomplete or defective MOSS files will be punished with a warning.
 Manipulating MOSS will be strictly punished and will be considered as cheating.

 4.1.
 MOSS file mandatory